kryptine/iTasks-SDK/Documentation/GUIDE.md

 # iTasks Guide

 ## Introduction
-The iTasks Framework is a large, complex and unusual library in an obscure programming language.
+The iTasks Framework is not your average codebase.
+It is an implementation of a new paradigm in a programming language you will likely never have programmed in before.
-So if you are a little lost trying to understand the concepts, or figure out how we organized things, we understand, and sympathize.
+So if you are a unfamiliar with Clean, TOP, iTasks or all of the above, you may get a little lost trying to wrap your head around things.
-This document is intended to give you an overview of the library (and the toolchain around it), and to answer some questions we expect you might have.
+This document is intended to help you find your way around the  library (and the toolchain around it), and to answer some questions we expect you might have.

 ## Context